MicrosoftDocs/Viva/Viva/insights/personal/reference/mya-retirement.md

 ## When will these changes happen?

-The above changes will roll out between 11/21/2022 and 12/12/2022 (worldwide and GCC).
+The above changes will roll out between November 21, 2022, and December 12, 2022 (worldwide and GCC).
 You can continue to access Personal insights documentation at [Personal insights introduction](../introduction.md).

 ## What do I need to do to prepare?